Northern Bulgaria

 Northern Bulgaria (Северна България), also called Moesia (Мизия, Mizija) is the northern half of Bulgaria, located to the north of the main ridge of the Balkan Mountains which conventionally separates the country into a northern and a southern part.

+Geography

 Besides the Balkan Mountains, Northern Bulgaria borders the Timok River and Serbia to the west, the Danube River and Romania to the north, and the Bulgarian Black Sea Coast to the east.

 Geographically, the region's terrain is relatively uniform, dominated by the hilly Danubian Plain, with some low plateaus to the east.
 Northern Bulgaria covers an area of 48,596 square kilometres and has a population of 2,674,347 according to the 2011 census (36% of Bulgaria's entire population), with a population density of 55 people per km².
 The three largest cities are Varna, Rousse and Pleven.

+Provinces

 Administratively, Northern Bulgaria includes the following 14 Bulgarian provinces: